vilksons/kodo/TKodo/README.md

 ## What is this?

-These is TKodo, module of Kodo/Workspace.
+These is Zapman, module of Kodo/Workspace.

 ## How does it work?